In performance reviews, words of appreciation for employees consistently impacts the happiness of an organization and employee productivity.

 50. Things have definitely been crazy lately, but you’re crushing it!

-How to recognize employees
+How to recognize employees with a job well done?

 - Write a thank-you card